 - Back-in-stock emails

 Regardless of the email marketing campaign, individualized product recommendations offer a lot of promise.
 However, to get the desired results, you have to nail the email design.
-This is where Benchmark Email’s eCommerce blocks and Shopify block features come in handy.
+This is where Benchmark Email’s eCommerce tools and Shopify Integration come in handy.

 Benchmark’s customizable eCommerce blocks have the features you need to add product recommendations to your email campaign.
 You can add the product image, description, price, and CTA to take buyers to the checkout page.
 Most importantly, customizing the blocks is as easy as dragging and dropping various items.
 You can also add multiple column sections in case you’re recommending multiple products.

 And, if you have a Shopify shop, you can simply link a product directly from it in your product recommendation email.